EzekielGuarin/WD-FINAL-PROJECT/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project - This project is about showcasing my skills and past projects.
-- Whats the purpose
+- Whats the purpose - It's to highlight my skills, experience and qualifications.
-- What are key components
+- What are key components - MultiPage Website
-- What technology used and how it is used
+- What technology used and how it is used - Used VSCODE for coding application and used HTML and CSS for my technology stack

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
-- Parallax transition
-- Transactional

 ### Technology
 <!-- TODO: List of Technology Used -->